dougluz/heralt-messenger/readme.md

 ##### Usage

-Open the folder app in your terminal, then run:
+Open the app folder in your terminal, then run:
 `yarn` or `npm i`

-To run the app execute`yarn dev` or `npm run dev`
+To run execute`yarn dev` or `npm run dev`